-As the country prepares itself for the widespread impact of COVID-19 (more commonly referred to as Coronavirus), our attention is turned towards people aged 70 or over who are the group most at risk of serious illness.
+As the country prepares itself for another national lockdown, our attention is turned towards our elderly loved ones who are the group most at risk of serious illness.
 It is understandably a worrying time for anyone with a loved one who falls into this category, particularly if they have an underlying medical condition or age-related frailty which means they require additional care and support.

 If you are considering care homes or have a loved one currently living in a residential care home, it may become increasingly difficult to visit them during ever-changing precautions against Coronavirus.
 With self-isolation being central to advice on how to protect yourself from Coronavirus, care homes may not necessarily be the safest place for your loved ones to be, with many people living under one roof and the ratio of care staff to residents often being stretched which is why so many families are now choosing to hire a professional live in carer to provide 24/7 care for their loved one at home.
 So how can live-in care help?

 How live-in care can help

 With so much uncertainty currently surrounding the outbreak of Coronavirus, it’s important to do all that we can to keep our elderly loved ones safe and mentally well.
 Live-in elderly care enables older people to continue living independently in their own homes, with the support of a professional live-in carer.
 With many care homes facing the possibility of being required to lock down, live-in care provides a less disruptive option that allows you to continue visiting loved ones, while also providing peace of mind that they are being looked after should you begin to show signs of Coronavirus yourself.

 Other benefits of live-in care include:

 - Infection control – unfortunately, those who live in care homes are more prone to infection due to air, space and equipment being shared by multiple people.
 This means that organisms are present that make it easier for infections to break out (such as Coronavirus).